ASRM Patient Education Fact Sheets and Information Booklets are available in both HTML to view on the web and as PDFs to download.

 Hypothyroidism (underactive thyroid) occurs when the thyroid gland produces less thyroid hormone than it should.

 A hysterosalpingogram or HSG is an x-ray procedure performed to determine whether the fallopian tubes are patent (open) and to see if the shape of the uterine cavity is normal.

 Infertility is a medical condition that touches all aspects of your life.
 It may affect your relationships with others, your perspective on life, and how you feel about yourself.
 How you deal with these feelings will depend on your personality and life experiences.
-Most people can beneﬁt from the support of family, friends, medical caregivers, and professional counselors.
-When considering infertility treatment options such as sperm, egg, and embryo donation or gestational carriers, it may be especially helpful to gain the assistance of an infertility counselor.
+Most people can benefit from the support of family, friends, medical caregivers, and mental health professionals.
+When considering infertility treatment options such as sperm, egg, or embryo donation or gestational carriers, it may be especially helpful to gain the assistance of a fertility counselor.

 Infertility is typically defined as the inability to achieve pregnancy after one year of unprotected intercourse.
 If you have been trying to conceive for a year or more, you should consider an infertility evaluation.
 However, if you are 35 years or older, you should begin the infertility evaluation after about six months of unprotected intercourse rather than a year, so as not to delay potentially needed treatment.
 If you have a reason to suspect an underlying problem, you should seek care earlier.

 Polycystic ovary syndrome (PCOS) is a common reproductive disorder, affecting 5% to10% of women of reproductive age.
 Women with PCOS have a number of conditions that may include irregular menstrual cycles, an increase in facial and body hair, increased weight, and infertility.
 Diagnosis is made on a combination of clinical, laboratory, and ultrasound findings.